-- Most women with breast cancer will have gone through menopause naturally before their breast cancer is diagnosed. - Treatments for breast cancer can cause menopause in younger women.
+- Most women with breast cancer will have gone through menopause naturally before their breast cancer is diagnosed. - ▶ Treatments for breast cancer can cause menopause or menopausal symptoms in younger women.
 Not all breast cancer treatments cause menopause.
-Ask your specialist about whether your treatment could cause you to become menopausal. - Menopause caused by breast cancer treatments may be temporary or permanent. - Most symptoms of menopause are temporary and will ease with time - Some treatments for breast cancer can affect fertility (your ability to have children).
+Ask your doctor about whether your treatment could cause you to become menopausal. - Menopause caused by breast cancer treatments may be temporary or permanent. - Most symptoms of menopause are temporary and will ease with time. - Some symptoms of menopause, such as vasomotor symptoms (hot flushes and night sweats), may be more severe after breast cancer than during natural menopause. - Some treatments for breast cancer can affect fertility (your ability to get pregnant).